Parthenius III of Alexandria

-He was distinguished for his theological knowledge and his manifold activity in the Ecumenical Movement and the Theological Dialogues.
+He was distinguished for his theological knowledge and his manifold activity in the ecumenical movement and the Theological Dialogues.

-He worked tirelessly for the spread of Orthodox Mission especially in Uganda, where he established the Metropolis of Kampala, and in Kenya.
+He worked tirelessly for the spread of Orthodox Missions, especially in Uganda, where he established the Metropolis of Kampala, and in Kenya.

 Patriarch Parthenius III died 23 July 1996 of a heart attack, during his vacations in the Greek islands.
+The government declared three days of national mourning.